Mass media in Afghanistan: Digital media

 Digital media is gradually increasing in Afghanistan.
-A number of online newspapers are available, including Afghanistan Times, Ariana News, Bakhtar News Agency, Khaama Press, Pajhwok Afghan News, TOLOnews, and Voice of Jihad.
+A number of online newspapers are available, including Afghanistan Times, Ariana News, Bakhtar News Agency, Khaama Press, Pajhwok Afghan News, TOLOnews, The Afghan Times and Voice of Jihad.
 According to a 2020 estimate, over 7 million residents, which is roughly 18% of the population, had access to the internet.
-The country currently has 9,237,489 regular internet users.
+In 2019, Afghanistan had about 9,240,000 regular internet users.

 Magazines

 A popular Afghan magazine that was published in the 20th century was the Zhvandūn.